codatio/codat-docs/docs/using-the-api/webhooks/overview.md

 _Webhooks_ are an automated way for an app to notify you when a specific event occurs.
 At their core, they are a `POST` request with a payload that is sent to a unique URL of an endpoint that you determine.

 We refer to the HTTP endpoints that you configure to subscribe to Codat's events as _webhook consumers_.
-A `200` response from the consumer indicates that the webhook message was successfully received.
+A `2XX` (status code `200-299`) response from the consumer indicates that the webhook message was successfully received.

 With our webhook service, you can leverage the following benefits: